 The plan is to identify each zone protected via individual shades of colours that are not similar to adjacent colours.
 The main fire indicator panel, sub-indicator panels, mimics and repeater panels are to be shown on the plan.
 The plan is also to show any warning systems and intercom systems.
-Refer to 5.6Appendix A for an example of what is expected.
+Refer to Appendix A - Coloured zone block plan examples for an example of what is expected.